-Chemical Biology of the Genome is the first book to provide a comprehensive overview of essential concepts and principles of genomic and epigenomics dynamics, as explored through the lens of chemical biology.
-Key examples and case studies illustrate chemical biology methods for study and analysis of the genome and epigenome, with emphasis on relevance to physiological and pathophysiological processes and drug discovery.
+Chemical Biology of the Genome provides a comprehensive overview of essential concepts and principles of genomic and epigenomics dynamics as explored through the lens of chemical biology.
+Key examples and case studies illustrate chemical biology methods for study and analysis of the genome and epigenome, with an emphasis on relevance to physiological and pathophysiological processes and drug discovery.
 Authors and international leaders in biochemical studies of the genome, Drs.
-Siddhartha Roy and Tapas Kundu, adopt an integrated, interdisciplinary approach throughout, demonstrating how fast evolving chemical and mass-scale sequencing tools are increasingly being used to interpret biochemical processes of the genome and explore potential applications in healthcare and pharmaceuticals.
+Siddhartha Roy and Tapas Kundu, adopt an integrated, interdisciplinary approach throughout, demonstrating how fast evolving chemical and mass-scale sequencing tools are increasingly used to interpret biochemical processes of the genome.

 - Offers an interdisciplinary discussion of the chemical biology of the genome and epigenome, employing illustrative case studies in both physiological and pathophysiological contexts

 - Supports researchers in employing chemical and mass-scale sequencing approaches to interpret genomic and epigenomic dynamics

 - Highlights innovative pathways and molecular targets for new disease study and drug discovery

 Active researchers and students in biochemistry, molecular biology, pharmaceutical science, cellular biology, organismal biology, evolutionary biology, and biotechnology; clinician scientists

 I. An integrative approach to chemical biology